Rjukan Ice - Norway

 What is the format for the week?

-After arrival in Rjukan on Sunday evening we’ll discuss plans for the following day and get everything organised.
+After arrival on Sunday evening we’ll discuss plans for the following day and get everything organised.
 We’ll then head out after breakfast on day 2 and visit one of the easy to access venues to start our adventure.
 Development will progress at a speed that suits you, but over the next few days we’ll visit a range of locations carefully picked to match your aspirations and experience level.
 After 3 days of climbing you’ll find your arms screaming for a break and so we leave Thursday as a rest day.
-This offers the chance to ski at the nearby ski area or maybe visit the heavy water plant at Vemork (Rjukan played a very important part in wartime history as the site of Hitler’s heavy water plant during WW2).
+This offers the chance to ski at the nearby ski area or, if on our Rjukan week, it is worth visiting the heavy water plant at Vemork (Rjukan played a very important part in wartime history as the site of Hitler’s heavy water plant during WW2).
 Of course, you may also prefer to use the rest day simply to rest!
 We’ll then get back to the ice on Friday and Saturday before departure on Sunday.

 How do we get there?

-Rjukan is accessible from a number of UK airports offering flexibility to participants.
-The nearest airport to Rjukan is Oslo (Torp) which is a couple of hours drive away.
+The venues are accessible from a number of UK airports offering flexibility to participants.
+The nearest airport to is Oslo (Torp) which is a couple of hours drive away.
 We don’t book flights for clients but can guide you to good options.
 For example, Ryan Air currently have flights from Manchester to Oslo (Torp) for around £140 return.
-Participants can travel from any airport but we simply ask you to be at Oslo (Torp) airport by no later than 5pm on Sunday 18th February.
+Participants can travel from any airport but we simply ask you to be at Oslo (Torp) airport by no later than 5pm.

 What about transport within Norway

 Participants will be asked to contribute to hire cars for the duration of the trip.
-This usually works out at about £100 per person.
+This usually works out at about £240 per person depending on number sharing.

 Where do we stay?